Acute Peroneal Tendon Subluxation

 X-rays of patients with an acute peroneal subluxation are often normal, but may show a small rim of bone that has been pulled off (avulsed) of the back part (posterior) of the fibula.

 An MRI is usually not required to diagnose and treat an acute peroneal tendon subluxation.
-However, if an MRI is performed, it will typically demonstrate an injury to the thick fibrous tissue, called the superior peroneal retinaculum (SPR), which normally holds the peroneal tendons in place behind the fibula.
+However, if an MRI is performed, it will typically demonstrate an injury to the thick fibrous tissue called the superior peroneal retinaculum (SPR), which normally holds the peroneal tendons in place behind the fibula.
 An MRI will also demonstrate any bony avulsion injuries associated with the displacement of the peroneal retinaculum and any associated damage to the peroneal tendons themselves.

 Treatment